My vision :

 lies a dynamic — a flow between people, ideas, and emotions.

-When this flow is intentional,
+When this flow circulates,

 knowledge deepens

-and relationships strengthen.
+and relationships grow stronger.

-But when uncertainty appears,
+But when uncertainty arises,

 the flow becomes fragile —